pinglmlcv/pingliu264/_pages/cv.md

   * San Jose, CA, USA

-Service and leadership
+Service
 ======
-* Currently signed in to 43 different slack teams
+* Workshop Organizer
+  * Efficient Learning for Face Analysis" in WACV 2024
+  * "Learning with Limited Data for Face Analysis" in ACCV 2022